natapone/simple_llm_chatbot_v2/docs/design/system_prompt.md

 ## Notes on Prompt Design

 - The prompt is designed to be specific enough to guide the conversation but flexible enough to handle various user inputs.
-- The budget and timeline guidance are included to help users who are uncertain about these aspects.
+- The budget and timeline guidance are now retrieved dynamically from the database using tools, allowing for updates without changing the prompt.
 - The lead storage criteria ensure that we only store information when we have explicit consent and sufficient data.
 - The conversation flow is designed to feel natural rather than like a rigid form-filling exercise.

+## Related Documentation

+For more details on the implementation of the budget and timeline guidance tools, see [Dynamic Guidance Retrieval Design](guidance_retrieval.md).